-The Faculty Development Center is your one-stop shop for faculty seeking assistance virtually or in person with distance teaching, student engagement at a distance, implementation or use of educational technology.
+The Faculty Development Center is your one-stop shop for faculty and staff seeking assistance virtually or in person with distance teaching, student engagement at a distance, implementation or use of educational technology.

 We are here for you to answer questions on technology in teaching, troubleshoot Blackboard or Kaltura, explore tech tools to suit your needs, and help you align the design of your online learning assets to your teaching goals.